-In protecting the privacy of our families and donors, we ensure they are well informed about their rights and that we take our responsibilities seriously:
+In protecting the privacy of our families and donors, we ensure they are well informed about their rights and that we take our responsibilities seriously.

-- Privacy and confidential forms are part of all enrolment packs for families
+- Privacy and confidential forms are part of all enrolment packs for families.

-- All forms of communication to donors have the option to ‘opt-out’
+- All forms of communication to donors have the option to ‘opt-out’.

-- All clinical services are provided in a private room
+- All clinical services are provided in a private room.

-- Paper files are stored in staff-only access rooms
+- Paper files are stored in staff-only access rooms.

-- Access by staff to personal or sensitive information is strictly controlled through passwords and documented procedures
+- Access by staff to personal or sensitive information is strictly controlled through passwords and documented procedures.

 In particular, we pay attention to the physical layout of our premises in regard to privacy.
 We make the following provision for private interview space when interviewing clients or talking with them about matters of a sensitive or personal nature:

-- Clinical areas are locked with swipe access by staff members only
+- Clinical areas are locked with swipe access by staff members only;

-- Administration areas are secure
+- Administration areas are secure; and

-- Alternative meeting rooms are available for face to face or phone calls that may contain sensitive conversations
+- Alternative meeting rooms are available for face to face or phone calls that may contain sensitive conversations.

 Contacting Hear and Say